 The series uniquely blend Russian and world’s teaching methods to prepare beginning piano students for a classical repertoire.

 Translated into fourteen languages with more coming, tens of thousands of copies of this publication have been sold in more than ninety countries.Visit The Gorin Institute

 Irina Gorin was born in Kyiv, Ukraine.
-Studied at the Music College in Kyiv and Kharkiv Conservatory (Kharkiv National University of Arts named after I. P. Kotlyarevsky), the leading music and drama institution of higher education in Ukraine.
+Studied at the Music College in Kyiv and Kharkiv Conservatory (Kharkiv National University of Arts named after I. P. Kotlyarevsky), the leading music institution of higher education in Ukraine.
 She holds Master’s Degrees in Piano Performance, Piano Pedagogy, Chamber Ensemble, and Accompaniment.

 Unique approach to pedagogy

 Written in a form of a chapter book, Tales of a Musical Journey uses fairy tale setting and characters to introduce and expand musical concepts.
 In the series, the young minds are set on a journey through fictitious musical land, where they become friends with the inhabitants of the land.

 Entertaining and logically interconnected stories develop a young student’s understanding and appreciation of music and piano playing.
 Comprehensive analogies with the fairy tale characters and their adventures make studying complicated techniques easy and fun.
 Ear training exercises and theory activities further train and develop young musical ears.

 Musicality is an essential component in teaching to play the piano.
 Starting at the first lesson, the students begin to recognize the nuances in music.
 Throughout the series, the music comes alive with expression and artistry as the student learns in the context of the fairytale stories.

 To develop the right technical habits, students need to learn the touch, reading notation, listening, and finally combining all the aforementioned skills together.
 This series provides the path for a steady progress and fail-proof achievement.